jdchart/spider-python/README.md

 # spider-python
 Spider is primarily used to make network structures of elements that have temporal dimensions.

+_Note that this is still actively in development, give me a minuite :)_

 1. [Examples](/Examples/)
 2. [Running](/docs/Running.md)
 3. [Metadata Fields](/docs/Metatdata-Fields.md)